Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 directMemUsed=5268082, heapMax=59846950912, heapUsed=53165684872, cpuLoad=0.4453061982287778, pitTotalJVMPauseTimeMS=190107, totalJVMPauseTimeMS=0, rpcQueueSize=0, pitTimeMS=1665995384998}
 ```

-- `directMemUsed`: direct memory allocated by ByteBuffer.allocateDirect
+- `directMemUsed`: direct memory allocated by `ByteBuffer.allocateDirect`
 - `heapMax` : the allowed max heap size
 - `heapUsed` : the heap memory used
 - `cpuLoad` : the cpu load
 - `pitTotalJVMPauseTimeMS` : aggregated total JVM pause time from the beginning
 - `totalJVMPauseTimeMS` : the JVM pause time since last PIT
 - `rpcQueueSize` : the rpc queue size
-- `pitTimeMS` : the timestamp in millisecond at the time when this snapshot is taken
+- `pitTimeMS` : the timestamp in millisecond when this snapshot is taken

 The aggregated server indicators are the certain number of continuous PITs, this one is generated in a sliding window.
 The alluxio
 master has a derived indicator `Master.system.status` that is based on the heuristic algorithm.